Arun Chandrasekaran

 Should India Use a Common Script?

 Ideally, India should move towards a phonetically complete, script-neutral system.
-I would go as far as recommending a pan-Indian adoption of the Malayalam script, which accommodates almost all phonemes across Indian languages.
-But due to practical and political challenges—especially the resistance to Hindi in Tamil Nadu—a unified script is unlikely in the near future.
+I am tempted to recommend a pan-Indian adoption of the Malayalam script (Chera kings were huge proponents and benefactors of Tamil language), which accommodates almost all phonemes across Indian languages.
+But in all honesty, the ancient origins of Tamil scripts define the history of Tamil people and culture.
+And due to practical and political challenges - a unified script is unlikely in the near future.

 Therefore, the next best solution is to modernize IAST and make it part of our curriculum.
 This can help students grasp pronunciation more accurately and preserve linguistic diversity.